AenonDynamics/mikrocfg/README.md

 To simplify the process the `mikrocfg init` command uploads all files within the `.init` directory of the workspace to a mikrotik device using the default user `admin` without password.

-Optionally a default configuration `.init/defconf.rsc` is applied (system reset) to create an initial state.
+Optionally a custom  configuration `.init/defconf.rsc` is applied (system reset) to create an initial state.
+Otherwise the package default `defconf.rsc` is used.

 The existence of a persistent `flash/` for legacy devices is automatically checked.